engr101staff/engr101matlab/_sources/structs/main.rst

 .. mchoice:: ch18_01_ex_opponent_01

-   Which command will access the value of the UM member in the MSU data set?
+   Which command will access the value of the :code:`UM` member in the :code:`MSU` data set?

    - :code:`Opponent.at[1,3];`